cap-md089/evmplus-v6/README.md

 ### Creating an account and supplying it data

 When you have all the parts together, you can run the `util-cli/dist/createAccount.js` file to create your squadron account

+Once the account is created, you will need to run `util-cli/dist/importCapwatchfile.js` to load squadron data, providing a path to a CAPWATCH file
+**Note: this has to be done on a Linux machine**

 ### Accessing the site